Johnny Western

 Johnny Western (born October 28, 1934) is an American country singer-songwriter, musician, actor, and radio show host.
 He is a member of the Western Music Association Hall of Fame and the Country Music Disc Jockey Hall of Fame.

 Early life

-Johnny Western was born Johnny Westerlund in Two Harbors in Lake County in northeastern Minnesota but was primarily reared in Northfield in south central Minnesota.
+Johnny Western was born Johnny Westerlund in Two Harbors in Lake County in northeastern Minnesota, but was primarily reared in Northfield in south central Minnesota.

-His father was an instructor and officer in several Civilian Conservation Corps camps, where Western spent some his earlier years.
+His father was an instructor and officer in several Civilian Conservation Corps camps, where Western spent some his early years.
 He also lived on Indian reservations along the Canada–United States border.

 When he was five years old, Western's parents took him to see the western film Guns and Guitars, which starred the actor/singer Gene Autry.
 The young boy decided he wanted to be a singing cowboy.
 At the age of twelve, he received a guitar.
 Within a year, he was performing professionally.